-- (a) Small claims actions are informal proceedings in which motions based upon Rules 3-71 do not apply.
-(See Rule 2.)
-Motions based upon Rules 3-71 may be summarily denied. - (b) Motions requiring factual findings or an evidentiary hearing may be resolved at the time of the small claims trial or in advance, at the discretion of the court. - (c) Motions to dismiss for lack of jurisdiction must be based upon NRS 73.010 and may be considered in advance of the small claims trial.
+- (a) Small claims actions are informal proceedings.
+Motions based upon Rules 3-71 may be summarily denied. - (b) Motions requiring factual findings or an evidentiary hearing may be resolved at the time of the small claims trial or in advance, at the discretion of the court.

+- (c) Motions to dismiss for lack of jurisdiction must be based upon NRS 73.010 and may be considered in advance of the small claims trial. - (d) All filed motions must be served pursuant to Rule 5 and must comply with Rule 11.